ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-docker-selenium-hub.md

        - /dev/shm:/dev/shm
      privileged: true

-- Open a console and give the following command from the folder/directory where your docker-compose.yml is placed:
+3. Open a console and give the following command from the folder/directory where you placed your docker-compose.yml:

 ```
 sudo docker-compose up -d